futurehood/DeCent-Messenger/README.md

 ## Contribute

-The project is in active development internally and lacks the resources to consider outside code contributions at this time.
-Instead, interested parties are encouraged to create their own DCNT-compatible, decentralized web applications (DWAs).
+Interested parties are encouraged to create their own DCNT-compatible, decentralized web applications (DWAs).
 Help build the true Internet.
 For more information on <a href="">DWA development</a>, or the <a href="">DCNT protocol</a>, please visit the respective repositories.

-There may also be a need for help with another aspect of the DeCent project.
 Check the <a href="https://github.com/futurehood/DeCent">main project repository</a> if you're looking for something to help with.

 ## Support Development